Skip to content

 Gender in the Brain

-In 2020, Swedish neuroscientists put 30 trans and 30 cis research subjects into a brain scanner and showed them pictures of their own body.
-Then they showed them images where their body had been morphed to look more masculine, or more feminine, while recording brain activity: When the cisgender group saw gender affirming images – for example, when women viewed these images their brains lit up in all these different areas.
+In 2020, Swedish neuroscientists put 30 trans and 30 cis research subjects into a brain scanner and showed them pictures of their bodies.
+Then they showed them images where their body had been morphed to look more masculine or more feminine, all while recording brain activity.
+When the cisgender group saw gender-affirming images—for example, when women viewed these images their brains lit up in all these different areas.

-And amazingly, the trans group showed the same thing, but when viewing their body morphed in the opposite direction, toward their gender identity.
-On the other hand, when the cis group saw their body morphed away from their sex assigned at birth, their brains looked like this – much less activity – and this same activity was seen in the trans group when seeing their body shifted toward their sex assigned at birth.
+Amazingly, the transgender group showed the same thing, but when viewing their body morphed in the opposite direction, toward their gender identity.
+On the other hand, when the cis group saw their body morphed away from their sex assigned at birth, their brains looked like this—much less activity—and this same activity was seen in the trans group when they saw their body shifted toward their sex assigned at birth.

 #neuroscience #trans #lgbtq #brain #science #scicomm #biology #neurology #scientist #transgender